nostrmeetme/brainstorm_ninja/documents/relay-product-description.md

 The Grapevine monitors nostr continuously and uses specialized algorithms to calculate contextual Grapevine web of trust scores.
 These scores are made availalbe to nostr clients who use them to customize your experience.

+## Example use cases

+### relay operators
+- filter out spam

+### Lightning node operators
+- Identify other lghtning nodes that you may want to connect to -- and those you should avoid

+### everyday nostr users
+- Channels: nostr feeds curated by topic by your Grapevine
+- brand new nostr user
+- filter content on nostrapedia

 ## What information does the Grapevine harness to calculate Grapevine WoT Scores

 Currently: